LASIK (Laser In-Situ Keratomileusis) for Nearsightedness

 How Well It Works

-Over the short term, LASIK has been shown to be very effective in reducing mild to moderate nearsightedness (myopia).
+Over the short term, LASIK has been shown to work very well to reduce mild to moderate nearsightedness (myopia).
 Almost everyone notices improvements in their vision.
 But not everyone gets perfect 20/20 vision.

 - 67 to 72 out of 100 had 20/20 vision or better.